 Over the course of the residency I’m planning to experiment with new techniques in photography, digital imaging, and video, and see where this path takes me creatively.
 For the final product I have a few different ideas that I’m very interested in pursuing to find the best presentation of this new project.
 Since my concept is to create motion-based imagery, an important aspect is to figure out how this will be viewed as a finished body of work.
 Below are three ideas I think would be the most exciting and ambitious applications for this project.

 - Cinemagraphs – Most of all I’m really excited to create a series of cinemagraphs, taking the detailed still images I make and adding moving elements into each scene.
-Aside from sharing these images online and in social media, at the end of the year I would also like to create some kind of art installation to showcase this work.
+Aside from sharing these images online and in social media, at the end of the residency I would also like to create some kind of art installation to showcase this work.
 I’m thinking it could be an exhibition performance with multiple screens or projections, and live music accompanying my motion-based work to create an immersive experience.

 - Video Project – Another option that I really like would be to create a video project, such as a short film or music video using the work I want to create.
 This would incorporate a lot of the panning, zooming, and animation techniques I mentioned to bring my images to life.
 For this, I would work on more of a sequential narrative based on my conceptual motivations for this project.